fiveorbs/log/README.md

 Conia Error
 ===========

-A Error handling PSR-15 middleware.
+A Error handling PSR-15 middleware and a PSR-3 Logger.

 ## Testing